 Direct access will be granted to authorised representatives from the Sponsor, host institution and the regulatory authorities to permit trial-related monitoring, audits and inspections.
-The study protocol, documentation, data and all other information generated will be held in strict Com-COV2 Protocol ©Copyright: The University of Oxford confidence.
+The study protocol, documentation, data and all other information generated will be held in strict confidence.
 No information concerning the study or the data will be released to any unauthorised third party, without prior written approval of the sponsor.